josegabrielnb/reproducible-research_homework/README.md

 Questions 1, 2 and 3 should be answered in the **README.md** file of the `logistic_growth` repo that you forked during the practical.
 To answer those questions here, simply include a link to your logistic_growth repo.

-**Submission**: Please submit a single **PDF** file with your candidate number (and no other identifying information), and a link to your fork of the `reproducible-research_homework` repo with the completed answers.
+**Submission**: Please submit a single **PDF** file with your candidate number (and no other identifying information), and a link to your fork of the `reproducible-research_homework` repo with the completed answers (also make sure that your username has been anonymised).
 All answers should be on the `main` branch.

 ## Assignment questions